kwhitley/itty-fetcher/README.md

 Like any [itty.dev](https://itty.dev) project, this is not a kitchen-sink library.
 If you need advanced features like automatic retries or complex request interception, consider a more full-featured library.
 This is for when you want native fetch behavior with dramatically less boilerplate.

 **✅ Perfect for:**
-- Removing boilerplate from fetch calls
-- Projects using native fetch today
+- Simplifying data fetching/sending
 - Composable API clients
-- Simple use-cases where size matters
+- Saving bundle size (this pays for itself within a few calls)

 **❌ Consider alternatives for:**
 - Automatic retries or timeout handling
 - GraphQL (use a GraphQL client)
-- Complex request/response middleware
+- VanillaJS purists (we applaud your unwavering resolve)
-- Very advanced edge-cases
+- Streams?

 <br />

 # Next Steps